DimitriosTagkoulis/DimitriosTagkoulis/README.md

 I am an Accounting and Finance graduate whose passion for tech lead to a bumpy career path.
 After I graduated, I landed a job as an auditor and decided to pursue an MSc in E-Business and Digital Marketing to dive a little deeper in the digital landscape.

-While studying the more technical areas of Digital Marketing (like performance, market research and analytics) and the applications of Data Science methods in e-Business I realized that that was my calling.
+While studying the more technical areas of Digital Marketing (like performance, market research and analytics) and the applications of Data Science methods in e-Business I realized that this was my calling.
 I was constantly studying analytics and all things data that I could get my hands on.
 After concluding the MSc, the next steps for both my professional and academic careers were obvious: Land a Developer Job and a second MSc focusing on Data Science thus leading me to Veltio's Demand Forecasting team and a return to University of Macedonia for the MSc in Business Analytics and Data Science.

 Currently I am a Data Scientist for KPMG Greece, managing a team of data professionals and developing analytics, automation and forecasting solutions to support Digital Transformation across the firm and for clients from multiple industries.